rmetcalf9/saas_user_management_system/TICKETSYSTEM.md

 ### Operations:
  - ADMIN CreateBatch
-  - accepts an foerignKeyDupAction option "ReissueNonActive or Skip" which controls what it will do if it finds that external key is already used
+  - accepts an foerignKeyDupAction option "ReissueAll or Skip" which controls what it will do if it finds that external key is already used
     - In both cases if an external key is used but the ticket is not active it will reissue
     - If the key is found and it is not active then
       - Skip - do nothing
-      - ReissueNonActive - Set current ticket to disabled and issue a new one
+      - ReissueNonActive - Set current ticket reissuedID and issue a new one (NOT SET TO DISABLED)
   - accepts a list of externalKeys
   - creates new tickets setting id, typeId, expiry and externalKey
   - must check for uniqueness of typeGUID | externalKey | Active key